zimmat/53functions/README.md

 	* return the sum of all the ascii codes for the letters that is being passed in as parameters.
 	* returns all the letters in the alphabet which is even numbers and lower case
 	* return the sum of the all the lower case letters ascii codes which is less than the parameters specified.
+	* that can calculate currency conversions between ZAR, GBP and USD

 	 * takes a list of values and a filter function that can filter the list of values - the filtered values should be returned by the function
 	* that takes a function as a parameter which it executes when the (outer) function is called
 	* that takes a function as a parameter and returns a function when executing the returned function it should pass all parameters to the initially passed in function